Transgender rights movement: History

 Identifying the boundaries of a trans movement has been a matter of some debate.

+In part because of the work of Magnus Hirschfeld, in the 1910s and 1920s, Germans obtained the right to "cross-dress" if they had a pass, and also to change their legal name to one that aligned with their gender identity.
+These passes were mainly given to middle-class, male-to-female individuals attracted to women who wanted to avoid associations with gay and lesbian culture in Weimar Germany.

+Members of Maricas Unidas Argentinas (MUA) on the cover of sensationalist magazine Ahora, 1958.
+The organization is one of the first documented cases of trans activism.

+Towards the end of the 1940s and into the 1950s, a small clandestine mutual aid network called Maricas Unidas Argentinas (MUA; roughly "Argentine United Queers") emerged in Buenos Aires, Argentina, which has been described as the first documented case of trans activism.
+Before categories such as travesti, transgender and gay became widespread, Argentine maricas or locas occupied a social position between what are now understood as gender identity and sexual orientation, including both effeminate gay men and people who would today be considered trans women or travestis.
+Under the Peronist government, repression of those labeled "amoral" intensified, and the Devoto prison became the main detention site for homosexual and gender-nonconforming people in Buenos Aires.
+In this context, MUA emerged as a mutual supporting those imprisoned and those released without work or family support.
+Knowledge of MUA is recent and has revised the historiography of Argentina's LGBT movement: while former member Malva Solís dated its formation to around 1948, the only known press report places it in 1957, still at least a decade earlier than Nuestro Mundo, often considered Latin America's first LGBT organization.

 Conventionally, evidence of a codified political identity emerges in 1952, when Virginia Prince, a trans woman, along with others, launched Transvestia: The Journal of the American Society for Equality in Dress.
 This publication is considered by some to be the beginning of the transgender rights movement in the United States, however, it would be many years before the term "transgender" itself would come into common usage.

 In the years before the June 1969 Stonewall riots in Greenwich Village, Manhattan, other actions for LGBT rights had taken place.

 An early but not widely known action is the Cooper Do-nuts Riot of 1959 that took place in Downtown Los Angeles, California, when drag queens, lesbians, gay men, and transgender people who hung out at Cooper Do-nuts and who were frequently harassed by the LAPD fought back after police arrested three people, including John Rechy.
 Patrons began pelting the police with donuts and coffee cups.
 The LAPD called for backup and arrested several rioters.
 Rechy and the other two original detainees were able to escape.